 The nativity scene and the four traditions of Eastern European countries

 Hungary, Russia, Poland, and Slovakia, each nation is characterized by tradition and customs in the worship of the nativity scene.
 In Hungary, the crib is built inside a church or stable-shaped box, which can be carried by hand.
 The Russian nativity scene is made on two floors: on the upper side, the settings of the birth of Jesus are reproduced; on the lower side, humorous scenes of everyday life are built.

 Poland’s nativity scene is shaped like a cathedral covered with colored foil.
 And consists of three parts: at the top, we find the angels announcing the event of the birth of Jesus.
 In the center, the cave with the ox and the donkey is represented, while the Magi and Polish peasants are placed at the bottom.
 In Slovenia, in every peasant house, the nativity scene is built in a place the home defines as “sacred.”

 And what about Nativity scenes in the rest of the world?

-Numerous nations create magical and original nativity scenes on the occasion of Holy Christmas.
+Numerous nations create magical and original nativity scenes on Holy Christmas.
 In Latin America, for example, the nativity scene emphasizes the bright sun and the blue sky as Christmas falls in summer.
-In Africa, however, the first nativity scenes were initially built in plaster and brought as a gift by the missionaries.
+In Africa, however, the first nativity scenes were built in plaster and brought as a gift by the missionaries.

 Read also: Who Are The Saints In The Catholic Church?